NAACP Tri-State Conference

 NAACP 5 Game Changers for the 21st Century

-social, and economic equality of rights of all persons and to eliminate race-based discrimination.
-Inspired by the force and
+economic equality of rights of all persons and to eliminate race-based discrimination.
+Inspired by the force and commitment

-commitment of The Call of 1909, which denounced the growing oppression of people of color and mobilized thousands to work
+of The Call of 1909, which denounced the growing oppression of people of color and mobilized thousands to work to bring this

-to bring this discrimination to an end, the NAACP seeks to establish a strategic direction as it embarks on developing The
+discrimination to an end, the NAACP seeks to establish a strategic direction as it embarks on developing The New Call for

-and plan, creating a powerful vision for the future, and setting organizational goals that would focus its work for the 21st
+creating a powerful vision for the future, and setting organizational goals that would focus its work for the 21st Century.

 A free, high-quality, public education for all.

-Every child will receive a free, high quality, equitably-funded, public pre-K and K-12 education followed by diverse opportunities
+receive a free, high quality, equitably-funded, public pre-K and K-12 education followed by diverse opportunities for accessible,

 Equitable dispensation of justice for all.